DragonMinded/bemaniutils/README.md

 has the ability to print out structures that are dynamically constructed at runtime by emulating x86 and x64 instructions.
 Run it like `./struct --help` to see how to use this.

+## tdxtfiles

+Utilities for working with raw TDXT texture files.
+These are found packed inside TXP2 and TEXP containers but sometimes can be found standalone.
+This utility has the capability to extract a PNG of the texture for all known texture formats that I've come across, and can repack a TDXT file given a PNG of the same size under certain circumstances.
+Not all texture formats are supported for repacking.
+Run it like `./tdxtutils --help` to see help output and determine how to use it.

 ## trafficgen

 A utility for simulating traffic to an eAmusement service.
 Given a particular game,